google-research/language/language/wikipedia_anchors/README.md

-# Anchor Prediction: Automatic Refinement of Document Links
+# Anchor Prediction: Automatic Refinement of Internet Links

-This repository contains accompanying material for ["Anchor Prediction: Automatic Refinement of Document Links"](link).
+This repository contains accompanying material for ["Anchor Prediction: Automatic Refinement of Internet Links"](https://arxiv.org/abs/2305.14337).

-TODO(kristout): Fill in the above link to the paper when available.

-Document links enable users to deepen their understanding of a topic by providing convenient access to related information.
+Internet links enable users to deepen their understanding of a topic by providing convenient access to related information.
-However, the majority of links are _unanchored_---they link to a target document as a whole, and readers may expend considerable effort localizing the specific parts of the target document that enrich their understanding of the link's source context.
+However, the majority of links are _unanchored_---they link to a target document as a whole, and readers may expend considerable effort localizing the specific parts of the target webpage that enrich their understanding of the link's source context.
-To help readers effectively find information in linked documents, we introduce the task of _anchor prediction_, where the goal is to identify the specific part of the linked target document that is most related to the source linking context.
+To help readers effectively find information in linked webpages, we introduce the task of _anchor prediction_, where the goal is to identify the specific part of the linked target webpage that is most related to the source linking context.
 These anchors serve as finer-grained destinations/previews for a link that may be more informative than the typical first-paragraph heuristic.